ArtificialIntelligenceToolkit/conx/README.md

 # conx

-Neural Network Library for Cognitive Scientists
+## Deep Learning for Simple Folk

-Built in Python on Keras
+Built in Python on Keras.

 [![CircleCI](https://circleci.com/gh/Calysto/conx/tree/master.svg?style=svg)](https://circleci.com/gh/Calysto/conx/tree/master) [![codecov](https://codecov.io/gh/Calysto/conx/branch/master/graph/badge.svg)](https://codecov.io/gh/Calysto/conx)

-Networks implement neural network algorithms.
-Networks can have as many hidden layers as you desire.
+Read the documentation at [conx.readthedocs.io](http://conx.readthedocs.io/)

+Implements Deep Learning neural network algorithms using a simple interface.
+Built on top of Keras, which can use either TensorFlow or Theano.

 The network is specified to the constructor by providing sizes.
 For example, Network("XOR", 2, 5, 1) specifies a network named "XOR" with a 2-node input layer, 5-unit hidden layer, and a 1-unit output layer.